 For extra heat - add extra black pepper or a pinch of chili flakes.

 This bazella is great as a leftover.
 Store in an airtight container in the fridge for up to 5 days once it has cooled down to room temperature.
 Reheat required portions as needed.

 Yes, bazella stores well in the freezer for approximately 3 months.
 Simply portion out and store in an airtight container or snap-lock bag.
 If using a snap-lock bag, lay it flat in the freezer.
 Ensure bazella is completely cool before transferring to the freezer.

-Use the leftover frozen peas and carrots to make my family’s most loved veggie rice with nuts.
+A great way to use the leftover frozen peas and carrots to make my family’s most loved veggie rice with nuts.

-Bazella w Riz (Vegan Lebanese Stewed Peas)
+Bazella w Riz Without Meat (Vegan Lebanese Pea Stew)

 - 2 cups Frozen peas